Does Amazon Advertising Still Work in 2023?

-When a person shops on Amazon, they have immediate access to over 600 million products from sellers worldwide.
-The advantages of leveraging Amazon’s massive reach to sell your product are obvious.
+If you’re selling on Amazon, the advantages of leveraging the e-commerce giant’s massive reach are obvious.
 What’s less clear is how your business can compete and stand out in such a crowded marketplace.

-Advertising is an obvious answer, but what kind of advertising should a business consider for driving Amazon traffic?
+Advertising is an obvious answer, but what kind of advertising should an Amazon seller consider to drive Amazon traffic to their listing?

-To answer that question, we need to look more closely at the differences between the “Big 3” advertising platforms available for Amazon sellers: Google, Facebook, and, of course, Amazon PPC.
+To answer that question, let’s look more closely at the differences between the “Big 3” advertising platforms, Google, Facebook, and, of course, Amazon PPC.

 How Does Amazon Advertising Compare To Google And Facebook?

-If we want to know if Amazon advertising really works, we need to see how it compares to its closest competitors.
-In addition to Amazon ads, Google and Facebook ads are two more common weapons in your business’s arsenal, but which one of these digital advertising giants wins in a head-to-head match-up?
+Alongside Amazon ads, Google and Facebook search ads are common weapons in a business’s advertising arsenal.
+But, which one of these digital advertising platforms wins in a head-to-head match-up?

 How Much Does Advertising Cost on Google, Facebook, and Amazon?

-Let’s start with the most important advertising consideration for most ecommerce businesses—cost.
-Any advertiser who is evaluating a marketing channel wants to know two things.
-First, how much will I need to spend?
-And second, what will I get in return?
+Let’s start with the most important advertising consideration for most e-commerce businesses, cost.
+As an advertiser evaluating marketing channels, you’ll probably want to know two things, how much to spend, and, what will I get in return?

-To answer those questions, let’s break down how ad spend is calculated on each platform.
+To answer those questions, here’s a closer look at how ad spend is calculated on each platform.

 Google PPC Ads

-For Google PPC ads, you bid on keywords to determine your ad’s placement.
+With Google’s PPC ad platform, you bid on keywords to determine your ad’s placement.

-First, you create an ad that utilizes keywords your potential audience may use to get the results for which they’re searching, and once you have the keywords in place, Google selects a cost for your ads based on the projected number of clicks you attract and the competition for keywords you designate in your ads.
+First, you create an ad that utilizes keywords your potential audience are using to find either your own, or similar products.
+Then, once you have the keywords in place, Google prices your ads based on the projected number of clicks you attract and the competition for keywords you designate in your ads.

-The popularity of your keywords and the number of clicks your ad generates will vary, and your advertising cost may fluctuate widely as a result.
+The popularity of your keywords and the number of clicks your ad generates will vary.
+Your advertising cost may fluctuate widely as a result.

-Typical PPC ads can be reasonably low, with the average costing around $0.97 per click, while other less competitive keywords may only cost cents on the dollar.
-With a good targeting strategy and localized long-tail keywords, you can get high-quality clicks directed to people who are ready to purchase.
+Typical PPC ads can be reasonably low, with the average cost around $1.17 per click.
+Less competitive keywords may only cost cents on the dollar.
+With a good targeting strategy and niche, long-tail keywords, you can get high-quality clicks directed to people who are ready to purchase.

-The downside is that some keywords can be highly competitive and expensive, ranging from $1.90–4.90 or more per click, and without a good understanding of searchers’ intent, your ad clicks may become an expensive way to generate brand awareness without any sales to offset the costs.
+The downside is that sought-after keywords are highly competitive and expensive, ranging from $1.90-5.00 or more per click.
+Without a good understanding of searchers’ intent, your ad clicks may become an expensive way to generate brand awareness without the sales you need to offset the expense.

 Facebook Ad Campaigns

-While advertisers can’t control the number of impressions or clicks an ad gets, they can set a budget for the total possible reach.
+While you can’t control the number of impressions or clicks an ad gets, on Facebook, you can set a budget for the total possible reach.

-Facebook allows advertisers to target a particular audience to budget ad amounts, and the algorithm handles the rest.
-With a set budget, cost doesn’t fluctuate as users click ads and advertisers can easily control their spend.
+Facebook allows you to target a particular audience to budget ad amounts, and the algorithm handles the rest.
+With a set budget, advertisers are more able to control their spend.

 Amazon PPC Ads

-Similar to advertising on Google, on Amazon you bid for a keyword.
-Amazon’s PPC option is based on auction, meaning that to be more relevant than a competitor, you need to be willing to pay 1 cent more than others for the same keyword.
+Similar to Google’s ad platform, when implementing an Amazon advertising strategy, you bid for keywords.
+Amazon’s PPC option is based on a real-time auction, meaning that to win the bid, you need to be willing to pay 1 cent more than others for the same keyword.